enkodellc/blazorboilerplate/README.md

 I have taken small solutions from other repositories and will do my best to recognize those contributions.
 I am very open to ideas and suggestions.
 I am not a great developer, but I try.
 So please take this into consideration when using this repository.
 If you wish to hire me for consulting or as a contractor please reach out via [email](support@blazorboilerplate.com) or [https://gitter.im/enkodellc](https://gitter.im/enkodellc).
+I have taken well  over 1,000 hours  to create, maintain, and answer questions.
+Please [donate](https://www.paypal.me/enkodellc) to support my efforts.

 ## Completed
  - Basic Login / User Creation